DignitySAMP/vilt-images/README.md

 ## todo
   - view your albums link to all albums

-  - add option for albums to be made private on creation

   - add forgot your password page

   - add proper filtering on index and profile page